macbeth-byui/CS246_Class/Week3_FAQ.md

 **JavaDoc**

 If you write comments using the JavaDoc format, you can generate JavaDoc html files from it.
-In IntelliJ,
+In IntelliJ, goto menu option Tools and select Generate JavaDoc.
+We will explore this later in the semester.

 **Reusable Code**